rodcorsi/mattermail/README.md

 # MatterMail #

-*MatterMail* is a integration service for [Mattermost](http://www.mattermost.org/), *MatterMail* listen a email box and publish all received emails in a channel or private group in Mattermost.
+*MatterMail* is an integration service for [Mattermost](http://www.mattermost.org/), *MatterMail* listen an email box and publish all received emails in a channel or private group in Mattermost.

 ## Building
 You need [Go](http://golang.org) to build this project